Bae-cation: 7 Things to Fall in Love with in Green Bay, Wisconsin

 Content Produced in Partnership with Visit Green Bay

 Wisconsin has a number of options if you’re looking for somewhere to escape.
-Madison is the capital and Milwaukee’s the biggest metropolis, but Green Bay is the oldest settlement and the most well-known thanks to the Packers, which are basically synonymous.
+Madison is the capital, Door County’s your lake getaway, and Milwaukee’s the biggest metropolis, but Green Bay is the oldest settlement and the most well-known thanks to the Packers, which are basically synonymous.
 Oddly though, most people don’t know much beyond that.
 As one of the oldest teams in the NFL and the last small-town team in America, the whole city rallies around them in fanatical fashion you truly have to see to believe.
 The stadium is the city’s most famous landmark, but there are plenty of other quintessential and unique Midwest experiences to have in Green Bay (even when it’s not football season).

 Take Advantage of Your Surroundings